beo1259/Downloads-Simplified/README.md

 # How to start sorting your downloads

-Once it is installed, you can simply right click 'organize.pyw' > 'Open With' > *and just select python*
+Once it is installed, you can simply right click 'DownloadsSimplified.pyw' > 'Open With' > *and just select python*

 __Now your files are organized!__